03 Apr 2025

 A PAYE settlement agreement (PSA) is an agreement between an employer and HMRC that allows the employer to settle tax liabilities on behalf of their employees for certain expenses and benefits.

-To use a PSA, employers must apply to HMRC before the end of the tax year.
-The deadline for applying for a PSA for the 2022/23 tax year is 5 April 2023.
-Once a PSA has been agreed, the employer must report the relevant expenses and benefits on their PSA return.
+After agreeing on a PSA, the employer reports the relevant expenses and benefits on their PSA return.
 The employer must pay any tax and national insurance owed under a PSA by 22 October after the tax year the PSA applies to (19 October if paying by post).
-Remember, that similar to forms P11D, the blended rate at which employer Class 1B NICs are due on the cost of the benefit provided and grossed-up tax is 14.53%.
+The rate at which employer Class 1B NICs are due on the cost of the benefit is 13.8% for the 2024/25 tax year.
+This rate will increase to 15% for future years.

 In addition to PSAs and P11Ds, there are a number of other reporting requirements that employers must fulfil at the end of the tax year.
 These include:

 • Reporting payroll information to HMRC through real time information (RTI).
-This must be done on or before the date that employees are paid
+Complete this on or before the employees pay day

 • Paying any outstanding PAYE tax and national insurance contributions by 22 April (or 19 April if paying by cheque)

-• Reporting any taxable expenses and benefits that have not been included in a PSA or P11D on the employee’s form P60.
+• Report any taxable expenses and benefits not included in a PSA or P11D on the employee’s form P60.
 This must be provided to the employee by 31 May following the end of the tax year

 • Report any share transactions or approved share schemes to HMRC by 6 July

-The end of the tax year can be a busy time for employers, as they are required to report and pay a range of employment taxes.
-PSAs and P11Ds are two key reporting requirements that must be fulfilled, but employers should also be aware of other deadlines and obligations.
+The end of the tax year keeps employers busy with reporting and paying various employment taxes.
+Employers stay busy at the end of the tax year, reporting and paying various employment taxes.
 By staying on top of these requirements, employers can ensure that they are compliant with their tax obligations and avoid any potential penalties or fines.

 Get in touch